Wilson13/vision-backend-app/README.md

 ## Account Usage Segregation

-On Twilio, SMS transactions are segregated using "Alphanumeric ID" as sender, hence both ATS and Emart sends SMS using the ame API credentials.
+On Twilio, SMS transactions are segregated using subaccounts.
+"Alphanumeric ID" is used as sender so no additional phone number is required.

 On SendGrid, Email transactions are segregated using API keys.